In short, black swans are highly unpredictable events that carry a severe impact.

 So far, we’ve only spoken about one example of a black swan event.
 But there are plenty more we can look into.

 In 2008, Zimbabwe experienced one of the worst cases of hyperinflation in history.
-Although inflation had strangled its currency for over a decade, when hyperinflation eventually kicked in, the value of the Zimbabwean dollar collapsed.
+Inflation had strangled its currency for over a decade.
+But when hyperinflation eventually kicked in, the value of the Zimbabwean dollar collapsed.

 Zimbabwe reached a peak inflation rate of 79.6 billion per cent – a level so severe that it had to abandon its old money and temporarily adopt foreign currencies.
 It’s almost impossible to predict such a catastrophic level of inflation.